eriknyquist/deep_space_trader/README.rst

   directly before the current planet.
 Travelling to a planet costs 100 of the player's money, and advances the current day by 1.

-* **"See item prices on planet" button**: Opens the trading console, which allows current item prices on the selected planet to be seen without travelling to the planet.
+* **"Trading console" button**: Opens the trading console, which allows current item prices on the selected planet to be seen without travelling to the planet.
 Pressing the Enter key while a planet is selected will also open the trading console.
 The trading console can only be used if the "Trading console" item has been purchased from the `"Store" window`_.